Do you want to study in New Zealand?

 The New Zealand student visa allows you to work for up to 20 hours per week during terms and full-time during holidays.
 This could help you offset living costs and gain New Zealand work experience.

 Note there are no restrictions for PhD and Masters research students.

 New Zealand offers a post-study work pathway to international students with a New Zealand qualification.
 This pathway lets you find a job in New Zealand and gain work experience.
 It’s an attractive pathway for many students, as it could make it easier to apply for residence.

 - Post-study work visa (Open): This visa gives you 12 months to find a job that’s relevant to your studies.

 - Post-study work visa (Employer Assisted): Once you have found a job, this visa lets you work in that specific job.
 You’ll be allowed to work for two years.

 Need help with a student visa?

 If it’s your goal to study in New Zealand, let us help you apply for a student visa.
 The first step is doing an immigration assessment to see if you do qualify for this visa.
-If you do, our adviser will guide you through the emigration process, from application to submission.
+If you do, our team will guide you through the emigration process from start to finish.